National Taiwan University Exchange

 Courses in English

-Although the main language of instruction at NTU is Chinese, some colleges offer courses taught in English every semester.
-Generally, you will find more courses in English in a variety of subjects, including Asian studies, international studies, political science, physics, chemistry, biology, economics, business administration, and more.
+Although the main language of instruction at NTU is Chinese, some colleges offer courses taught in English.
+There are courses available in English in a variety of subjects, including Asian studies, international studies, political science, physics, chemistry, biology, economics, business administration, and more.

-Regular courses are taught in Mandarin.
-If you do not have enough Chinese language proficiency, you should consult the professors or instructors before enrolling in these classes.
+Most classes at NTU are taught in Mandarin Chinese.
+You need to have advanced proficiency in Mandarin in order to take regular classes taught in Mandarin.
 You may take regular courses and Chinese language courses at the same time.
 Graduate-level seminars are also available in the following fields: Chinese language and literature, Chinese linguistics, Chinese history, Chinese arts (including drama, music, and visual arts), and Chinese business.